CARTAvis/carta-archived/README.md

 ```

 This step is not necessary to be executed before buliding CARTA (Qt-c++ program).
 Without this, you will see blank UI when you launching CARTA.
 Also, if you just modify JavaScript UI file but do not add new JavaScript class, you do not need to build again.

+p.s. we have not applied release build for our production/deployment but we will do it.

 ## Step3 - use command line to build